wenjian80/soak8_lab/README.md

 ## Step 11: 11_Soa_secret.sh
 **[Run on master node ONLY]**

+Refer to  [prepare your Oracle SOA Suite in Kubernetes environment](https://oracle.github.io/fmw-kubernetes/soa-domains/installguide/prepare-your-environment/) for more details.

 1. **This script run on on master node ONLY.**
 2. This script is to create the necessary secret to be used in the later steps

 ## Step 12: 12_Mount_File.sh
 **[Run on master and worker node]**

+Refer to  [prepare your Oracle SOA Suite in Kubernetes environment](https://oracle.github.io/fmw-kubernetes/soa-domains/installguide/prepare-your-environment/) for more details.

 1. **This script run on on master node and worker node.**
 2. This script is into nfs component in the OS.
 It also mount the file system into both master and worker node.